 ATTENTION: it is recommended to mount filter and gas valves to avoid that extraneous material drops inside the valves, during maintenance and cleaning operation of the filters (both the filters outside the valves group and the ones built-in the gas valves).

-ATTENTION: once the gas train is mounted according to the diagram on Fig. 1, the gas proving test mus be performed, according to the procedure set by the laws in force.
+ATTENTION: once the gas train is mounted, the gas proving test must be performed, according to the procedure set by laws in force.